NFL's biggest, quietest, most tantalizing defender is changing his story

 Defensive coordinator Keith Butler has three sons, and two of them absorb his advice.
 The youngest one doesn't listen to much of anything.

-"I think [McCullers] is a little bit like the one you can't tell anything," McCullers said.
+"I think [McCullers] is a little bit like the one you can't tell anything," Butler said.
 "Not that he's disrespectful, because he's not.
 But it's tough on him.
 He's still in the learning phase ...
 No matter how big they are, you don't know how mature they are mentally."

 This raises a question: How long can an NFL project develop before it's too late.
 Those observing Steelers practices over the years watched then-defensive line coach John Mitchell decry McCullers' poor technique and bad leverage.
 McCullers was a permanent fixture on the bench during a contract year, playing 13 snaps along the line in 2017.
 The Steelers gave him a $90,000 signing bonus on a one-year deal.
 Bringing him back at all was considered a mild surprise.